PaulRBerg/prb-contracts/README.md

 ## Security

-While I set a high bar for code quality and test coverage, you shouldn't assume that this project is completely safe to use.
-The contracts have not been audited by a security researcher.
+While I have strict standards for code quality and test coverage, it's important to note that this project may not be entirely risk-free.
+Although I have taken measures to ensure the security of the contracts, they have not yet been audited by a third-party security researcher.

 ### Caveat Emptor

-This is experimental software and is provided on an "as is" and "as available" basis.
-I do not give any warranties and will not be liable for any loss, direct or indirect through continued use of this codebase.
+Please be aware that this software is experimental and is provided on an "as is" and "as available" basis.
+I do not offer any warranties, and I cannot be held responsible for any direct or indirect loss resulting from the continued use of this codebase.

 ### Contact

-If you discover any security issues, please contact me via [Keybase](https://keybase.io/PaulRBerg).
+If you discover any bugs or security issues, please report them via [Telegram](https://t.me/PaulRBerg).

 ## Related Efforts